-OneShare Health, an Anabaptist-based HealthShare headquartered in Irving, Texas, launched nationally in September 2018, but has operated under different names since 2016.
-According to their website, they have shared over $180 million of members’ medical expenses so far, and nearly $50 million of that was from the last twelve months (from a total $92 million in member contributions in that time).
-They also contribute a small amount of their monthly contributions to charity, but do not disclose what percentage of monthly contributions are allocated for administrative costs.
+OneShare Health, an Anabaptist-based HealthShare, headquartered in Irving, Texas, launched nationally in 2018, but has operated under different names since 2016.
+According to their website, they have shared over $206 million of members’ medical expenses so far, and nearly $30 million of that was from the last twelve months (from a total $64 million in member contributions in that time).
+Members also contribute a small portion of their monthly contributions to charity, but it is not disclosed what percentage of monthly contributions are allocated for administrative costs.

-OneShare has religious requirements for joining, and members must agree to their statement of beliefs.
-They also offer religious services to their members, like their prayer hotline, and post monthly videos featuring their on-staff chaplain.
+OneShare has religious requirements for joining and members must agree to their Statement of Beliefs.
+They offer religious services to their members, like online prayer requests and monthly videos featuring their on-staff chaplain.

 Pre-certification and limited maternity

-While OneShare’s move away from a provider network is a step toward greater flexibility for its members, it has other policies that complicate the sharing process.
-Regardless of their membership type, OneShare Health requires its members get certain medical treatments and services pre-certified for them to be eligible for sharing.
+Regardless of their membership type, OneShare Health requires its members to get certain medical treatments and services pre-certified for them to be eligible for sharing.

 The following is a list of medical needs that require pre-certification in order to be eligible for sharing: